guidance/dockerize/magento2-simple/devops/README.md

 6. Update any Environment Variables in `docker-compose.yml` to reflect the environment you want to build.
 For example, you might want use a custom domain name for your site.
 Update `CONFIG__DEFAULT__WEB__UNSECURE__BASE_URL=http://project.guidance.local/` to `CONFIG__DEFAULT__WEB__UNSECURE__BASE_URL=http://project.mydomain.local/`
 7. Setup/Start Portainer Docker Web GUI (Optional: See bottom of this README).

+> **Note about Setup Speed**
+There are some shared volumes listed in the magento-web section of the docker-compose.yml file.
+If this is the first setup, it's much faster if you comment those out.
+You can copy those files to your local after you get everything running, then you can uncomment those volumes, and share back your local copy.

 ### Start Development Stack
 > This stack provides a basic environment for M2 Development using the same Docker Images that will be built and deployed to the dev/stage/production environments.
 1. Perform Intial Setup (above)